GrantBirki/fastly-framework/README.md

 This project is an open source framework for creating a CICD pipeline with Terraform that builds Fastly services.

+The CICD framework portion was created using GitLab-CI but it can be adapted to run with GitHub actions, CircleCI, and others.

 Benefits:

 * Using Git as a version control system for all Fastly changes